erin-bristow/erin-bristow.github.io/_posts/2021-09-28-Recon-Village-CTF-DEFCON-29.markdown

 ![Top 10 teams score plot](/assets/post1ctf/Top10Teams.png)

-This informal write-up covers solutions for Challenge 14, Challenge 15, and Challenge 16.
+This informal writeup covers solutions for Challenge 14, Challenge 15, and Challenge 16.
 Though I did not solve Challenge 17, I made some progress and it was still unsolved by the end of the competition so I am including a few notes on it too.

 ## Challenge 14
 *200 points, 31 solves*